Car leasing problems

 Similar to customising your car, a lease vehicle is not designed to be taken off road or for track racing.

 Again this is for the same reason, you don’t own the car.
 You are also contractually obliged to keep the vehicle in a condition that is in line with the BVRLA Fair Wear and Tear Guide.
 This is the industry standard for all lease cars upon their return.
 If your vehicle falls out of the condition guidelines, then you face extra charges.
 If you take your vehicle off the road on uneven terrain that could potentially damage the car, then you have an increased chance of facing extra charges.
+Your alternatives again are either a cash purchase or a hire purchase.
+This is because you will own the car, rather than give it back.

 Lease contracts are for a fixed term